Misdemeanor Assault in Nebraska

 A person convicted of assault in Nebraska can be required to pay restitution, which involves reimbursing the victim for any expenses resulting from the crime, such as the cost of medical treatment or counseling or repair or replacement of damaged property.

 Probation and Setting Aside a Conviction

 A court in Nebraska can impose probation for an assault conviction rather than imprisonment – up to five years’ probation for a felony and up to two years’ probation for a misdemeanor.
 A person on supervised probation must meet with a probation officer and comply with conditions of probation such as treatment, maintaining employment and avoiding any further criminal activity or arrests.
-If a defendant in Nebraska successfully completes probation for a misdemeanor conviction, he can request that the court set aside his conviction.
-In considering the request, the court will consider the defendant’s criminal history, his behavior on probation and evidence of whether he is rehabilitated and now a law-abiding citizen.
+Defendants in Nebraska who successfully complete probation for a misdemeanor conviction can request that the court set aside their convictions.
+In considering the request, the court will consider the defendant’s criminal history, behavior on probation, and evidence of rehabilitation.
 If the court grants the request, setting aside the conviction nullifies the conviction and it will not be part of the defendant’s permanent record.

 Pleas and Pre-Trial Options